 We are CARE Nederland, part of CARE, an international development organisation active in more than 100 countries worldwide.
 Originating from American food aid to Europe after the Second World War, we have been committed for 77 years to those who need it most.

-CARE supports people who live in the most difficult places in the world in building a better life.
-We fight poverty by combatting inequality.
+CARE supports people in the most difficult places in the world in building a better life.
+We fight poverty by combating inequality.
 We do this by providing emergency aid, working on equal rights for women and making communities resilient to the effects of climate change and natural disasters by supporting them in building a sustainable livelihood.
-Our approach is characterized by customisation: in consultation with local partners and residents we determine what is needed and what works.
+Our approach is characterised by customisation: in consultation with local partners and residents we determine what is needed and what works.
 After all, it is only together that we can achieve sustainable results.

 What will you be doing?

 The Project Manager is part of a pool of experts and is responsible for contributing to project development, leading projects, networking (contract- and relation management) and knowledge and quality assurance.
-Maintaining good relations with and developing capacities of assigned CARE Country Offices situated in Africa, Asia and/or Latin America is part of your responsibilities as well.
-You will work with Country Teams, which coordinate the implementation of projects in-country, to ensure timely and adequate implementation, so that donor expectations are met.
+Maintaining good relations with and developing capacities of assigned CARE Country Offices situated in Africa, Asia and/or Latin America is also part of your responsibilities.
+You will work with Country Teams, which coordinate the implementation of projects in-country, to ensure timely and adequate implementation to meet donor expectations.